Free Financial Tool

 Startups & Venture

 High discount rates of 20-50% reflect extreme uncertainty.
-Early-stage ventures may use 40%+ to account for high failure probability.
+Calculate your burn rate and runway to stress-test assumptions.

 Personal Investments

 Use your expected return from alternative investments.
-Stock market historical returns (7-10%) provide a reasonable benchmark for most investors.
+Historical stock market ROI (7-10%) provides a reasonable benchmark for most investors.

 NPV vs. IRR vs. Payback Period: Which Should You Use?